hms-networks/ixxat-vci4-dotnet-wrapper/README.md

     PS> .\build.ps1 -Version=4.1.0 -AssemblyKeyFile=mykeyfile.snk

-For more information have a look at the build script .\build.ps1 and the msbuild project .\vci4net.prj.
+For more information have a look at the build script .\build.ps1

 ### Prerequisites